Digital Services for Your Team of Experts: When Off-the-Shelf Software Doesn't Accurately Map Specialized Processes

 What should a good specialized tool for experts be able to do?

-A good specialized tool doesn’t just make complex work superficially easier; it makes it more manageable from a technical standpoint.
+A good specialized tool doesn’t make complex work superficially easier, but rather makes it easier to handle from a technical standpoint.

 It should:

-• Handle inputs in the correct technical context
+• Handle user inputs within the correct technical context

 • Map rules, plausibility checks, and validations directly within the workflow